Healthy Recipes Blog

 Three-Ingredient Yogurt Frosting

-This simple, vanilla-flavored yogurt frosting is made with strained Greek yogurt.
+This simple-yet-delicious, vanilla-flavored yogurt frosting is made with strained Greek yogurt.
 It has a low-carb, sugar-free option, too!
-Making it takes just minutes, but you'll need to strain the yogurt for two hours before using it.

 Prep Time10 minutes mins